Royal Ascot 2011

 The last day of the Royal Meeting at Ascot saw Her Majesty The Queen, The Duke of Edinburgh and Princess Eugenie making the royal appearance.
 Saturday was not part of the Royal Meeting and before 2002 it was called Ascot Heath.
 In 2002 however, Her Majesty decided than a royal procession would be a part of the Saturday race events just like it is for all of the other days.
 Saturday has now become the “Peoples Day” will families coming out in full force.
 The highlight of the last day of Ascot is the Golden Jubilee stakes, renamed in 2002, and this year won by Society Rosk a horse rode by Pat Gosgrave, trained by James Fanshawe and owned by Simon Gibson.
 Trophies were presented to trainer, rider and owner by Her Majesty The Queen.Filed under British Royals

-Tagged Elizabeth II, Fashion, In-Laws, Princess Beatrice of York, Princess Eugenie, Royal Ascot, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales, The Princess Royal.
+Tagged Elizabeth II, Fashion, In-Laws, Princess Beatrice of York, Princess Eugenie of York, Royal Ascot, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales, The Princess Royal.